StochLab/SlopedTerrainLinearPolicy/README.md

         python test_policy.py --PolicyDir 23July3 --RandomTest True --seed 100

+## To conduct tests on a staircase
+To run a policy on a staircase of fixed dimensions, the following command is to be used.

+        python test_policy.py --Stairs True

+## To conduct tests on a arbitary slopes
+To run a policy on a arbitary slope track, the following command is to be used.

+        python arbitary_slope_test.py

 **Note:**

 1. The test policies are by default loaded from the path *experiments/**given_logdir_name**/iterations/best_policy.npy"*, if not specified it loads the best ever policy pre-trained by us.
 2. For loading the policies from other directories, you might have to change the path from within the *test_policy.py* file.
+3. In our method we only train for +ve roll and -ve pitch conditions of support plane, the trained policy is able to generalize for other conditions too.
+4. Our env is not fully supported for training in downhill case, but you can evalute policy in downhill conditions.